Communications & Support for the Merseyside Resilience Forum and the Voluntary & Faith Sector on Merseyside

 Power Shedding

 Most households on Merseyside should have received a leaflet from SP Energy Networks "Preparing for a power cut".
 Power cuts are now considered a serious threat from cyber attacks as well as adverse weather.
-Planned systematic power shedding does not present the same issues as a total area wide blackout.
-If possible Rota Load Disconnection blocks will be introduced and switched off in turn, on a ‘rota’, for a period of three hours.
-If the level of electricity shortfall increases, more blocks will be switched off.
-Cordless phones, phones via a switchboard, normal internet and email are likely to fail immediately.
-Mobile phone cell sites [2 hrs], battery satellite phones [5 hrs].
-However it is anticipated that arrangements put in place by the Merseyside Resilience Forum, Blue light, and other partners will cope with these three hour geographically rotated power disconnections.
+If it is not a total "wide area" blackout then planned systematic power shedding will be introduced.
+Rota Load Disconnection blocks will be introduced and switched off in turn, on a ‘rota’, for a period of three hours at a time.
+If the level of electricity shortfall increases, more blocks will be switched off each day.
+Cordless phones, phones via a switchboard, normal internet and email are likely to fail immediately: Mobile phone cell sites [2 hrs], battery satellite phones [5 hrs].
+However it is anticipated that arrangements put in place by the Merseyside Resilience Forum, Blue Light, and other partners will cope with a limited number of geographically rotated power disconnections each day.
 Airwave has adequate contingency fallback provision.
+In the event of a wide area total blackout power will be retsored gradually using the same Reconnection Rota Load blocks.

 RAYNET provides resilient PBR Repeaters [auto 3+ hrs backup] as well as equipment for each Local Authority and the Merseyside Resilience Forum Partners [12v / vehicle power backup].
 RAYNET Control has 24/7/365 [12v and mains backup], and fibre to the premises with uninterruptable power supply on router and phone.